aixigo/arestocats/README.md

 When items have the same name, only the result of the *most-recently run* can be referenced.

-#### Report Phase
+### Report Phase

-The `report` phase processes and outputs test results.
+The `report` phase processes and outputs test results, using all of the configured reporters.

-### Context
+## The Run Context

-During preprocessing, test items receive a _context_ from _above_, i.e. from their parent tests or from command line options.
+During preprocessing, test items receive a _context_ (a map of strings) from _above_, i.e. from their parent tests or from command line options.
-Some types of test items (`suite`, `include`) may contain or reference _nested items_: they pass down _context_ to these items.
+Some types of test items (`suite`, `include`) may contain or reference _nested items_: they pass down their _context_ to these items.
-If you think of a test item as a small program, the context properties correspond to environment variables, while the regular configuration options correspond to command line arguments.
+If you think of a test plugin as a small program, the context properties correspond to environment variables, while the regular item (expression) properties correspond to (interpolated) command line arguments.

 Test items may specify `defaults` for context properties (as a JS object), which are overwritten by context inherited from above.
 Additionally, test items may specify `overrides` (also as an object), changing the context inherited from above for themselves and for their nested items.
 All other properties will only be available to the items themselves when run, and are not part of the inheritance context.

+Note that there is no actual sandboxing in place!
+So security-wise you should treat aRESTocats scenarios just like you would regular executable code.
+However, this should not be much of a surprise because test items are usually defined in `.js` files.

 Also, test items may (sometimes must) have a `name` for reference purposes.
 This name is not required to be globally unique, but should be unique within specific contexts (e.g. for members of a `suite`).

-#### Context Properties: `role`
+### Context Properties: `role`

 The `role` is an optional string property that can be used to indicate the purpose of an item: